 My first response to the crisis was to do a public installation of some “prayer flags” that came from a previous project.
 I installed the flags on the Snoqualmie River Trail in Duvall as a gesture of goodwill and to lift the spirits of my community during this difficult time.
 It has become one of the most well received works that I have done.

 Similar to the Offerings To The Wind Project, it involved putting art in an unexpected place which immediately infers a mystery about the work.
 And, again, inspiring such heartfelt and emotional responses from those who had experienced it.
 It also inspired a feature on KING 5 News about Art in the times of a pandemic.

 The other piece I did was a small print that I made as a fundraiser in support of the beleaguered healthcare workers who were on the front lines of the pandemic.
 I have plans to do a series of woodcut works to honor the Healthcare workers as well.

 Learn more about Dan Cautrell and his art on his website.

 Interview posted July 2020

-Browse through more art and artists on Create Whimsy.
+Browse through more surface design inspiration on Create Whimsy.